philmph/philmph.github.io/content/posts/4/index.md

 Additionally:

-- Knowledge about authoring and consuming reusable OpenTofu modules
+- Knowledge about authoring and consuming reusable [OpenTofu "Published" Modules](https://opentofu.org/docs/language/modules/#published-modules)

 ## 🎯 Objective

-We will explore `nullable` itself and also some edge cases (which are often used but seldom known).
+We will explore `nullable` itself and look into some edge cases (which you can find in a lot of Modules).

-## 🛠️ The various
+## 🛠️ Let's Explore: `nullable`

 ### Introduction: What does `nullable` do?

-First off, `nullable` is an argument within the `variable` block which determines if the `variable` can be `null`.
+First off, `nullable` is an argument within the `variable` block which determines if the `variable` value can be `null`.
 The argument defaults to `true` for both Terraform and OpenTofu.
-Instead of duplicating docs I'd like to point out at this point, that the [the documentation](https://opentofu.org/docs/language/values/variables/#disallowing-null-input-values) by OpenTofu is a short and precise read.
+Instead of duplicating text I'd like to point out at this point, that the [the documentation](https://opentofu.org/docs/language/values/variables/#disallowing-null-input-values) by OpenTofu is a short and on point read.

 ### Module Setup

-To keep this as simple as possible we will be creating and reusing an OpenTofu module which simply has four `variables`.
+To keep this as simple as possible we will be creating and reusing an OpenTofu module which simply has four `variable` blocks:

 1. Not `nullable` with `default`
 2. Not `nullable` without `default`